mafzaal/AIE6-ResearchAgent/README.md

 When you ask a question, the agent:
 1. Determines which tools are most appropriate for your query
-2. Executes searches across selected tools in parallel
+2. Executes searches across selected tools
+3. Retrieves relevant context from uploaded documents (if any)
+4. Shows you each step of the research process for transparency
-3. Analyzes and synthesizes information from all sources
+5. Analyzes and synthesizes information from all sources
-4. Provides a comprehensive response with citations to sources
+6. Provides a comprehensive response with citations to sources
-5. Shows you each step of the research process for transparency

 ## Technology Stack

 - **LangChain**: Framework for developing applications powered by language models
+- **LangGraph**: Advanced workflow orchestration for LLM applications
 - **Chainlit**: Frontend for creating chat-based applications
 - **Qdrant**: Vector database for storing and retrieving document embeddings
-- **OpenAI**: Provides the language model and embeddings
+- **OpenAI**: Provides the GPT-4o language model and embeddings
-- **Tavily**: Web search API for real-time information
+- **Tavily/DuckDuckGo**: Web search APIs for real-time information
 - **arXiv**: Integration for academic paper search

 ## How It Works

 1. **Ask a research question or upload a document**: Start with a question or upload a related document
 2. **Multi-tool research process**:
-   - Searches the web using Tavily for current information
+   - Searches the web using Tavily/DuckDuckGo for current information
    - Queries arXiv for relevant academic papers
    - Analyzes uploaded documents using RAG (if provided)
 3. **Comprehensive analysis**: